 Research Summary

-In my research I explore the Universe in fundamentally new way using high-energy neutrinos detected with the IceCube Neutrino Telescope.
+I explore the Universe in fundamentally new ways using high-energy neutrinos detected with the IceCube Neutrino Telescope.
 I am in particular interested in searching for signatures of new physics associated with the high-energy neutrinos we detect.
-I also search for new phenomena with the JSNS2 experiment and I am a participant of the COSINE Dark Matter search and Hyper-Kamiokande.
+I search for new phenomena with the JSNS2 neutrino oscillation experiment and look for dark matter direct signatures with the COSINE experiment and prepare for using the Hyper-Kamiokande neutrino detector to better understand the Earth's interior.

 Education